-The investment management contracts that we have purchased, a \$62.4 million asset on the balance sheet as of September 30, 2013, are considered an intangible asset with an indefinite useful life.
+The investment management contracts that we have purchased, a \$62.5 million asset on the balance sheet as of September 30, 2014, are considered an intangible asset with an indefinite useful life.
 Management reviews the classification of the asset as an asset with an "indefinite life" each reporting period.
 If our purchased investment management contracts are ever classified in the future as an asset with a definite life, we would begin amortizing such agreements over their remaining useful life.
-If the contracts are determined to remain an indefinite life asset, we review the carrying value to determine if any impairment has occurred.
-The analysis is based on anticipated future cash flows, which are calculated based on assets under management.
+If the contracts continue to be determined an indefinite life asset, we would continue to review the carrying value to determine if any impairment has occurred.
+The analysis has been based on anticipated future cash flows, which are calculated based on assets under management.
 Although the contracts are not currently impaired, there is always a possibility of impairment in the future, which could require us to write-off all or a portion of the contracts.
 A write-off, depending on the amount, could have operational risks and could have a significant impact on our earnings per share.